Anna Abrikosova: Teacher's college

 Her brother Dmitrii Ivanovich later wrote, "In those days Russian girls did not think of amusement but of study, going on to the university, studying medicine, and mixing in politics.
 My sister was not an exception to the general rule, but under the influence of our English governess chose an English college; the whole family approved wholeheartedly, for thereby she would be free from politics and the pressure to bow down to the tyranny of solidarity in holding extreme views expected of serious women."

 With her brother Dmitrii acting as her chaperone during the journey to England, Anna first visited their brother Ivan, who was studying mathematics at the University of Heidelberg.
 After briefly sightseeing and listening to the lectures of Prof. Kuno Fischer, Anna and Dmitrii Abrikosov continued on to Girton College, where he left his sister behind.

-While studying history from 1901 to 1903, Anna Abrikosova, according to a 1936 obituary written by Hélène Iswolsky and published in l'Année Dominicaine, was given the nickname "In Dead Earnest", by her fellow students.
+While studying history from 1901 to 1903, Anna Abrikosova, according to a 1936 obituary written by Hélène Iswolsky and published in l'Année Dominicaine, was given the English language nickname "In Dead Earnest", by her fellow students.

-She also befriended Lady Dorothy Georgiana Howard, the daughter of the 9th Earl and "Radical Countess" of Carlisle.
+She befriended Lady Dorothy Georgiana Howard, the daughter of the 9th Earl and "Radical Countess" of Carlisle, and grandmother of the present Baron Henley.
 While at Girton, Lady Dorothy, who later became a prominent suffragette, wrote regular letters to her mother, which remain one of the best sources for Anna's college days.

 Another member of Anna Abrikosova's six closest friends at Girton College was the future archaeologist Gisela Richter, who was studying Classics.
 Richter later wrote, "A friend whom I especially was valued was Ania Abrikossova (sic).
 She, so to speak, introduced me to Russia, for through her I met her relatives and friends, all of whom were more or less refugees (under the Czarist regime)."

-At this time, Anna's cousin and adopted brother Khrisanf Abrikosov was living with many fellow Russian political exiles at the Tolstoyan commune in Croydon, Surrey.
+At this time, Anna's cousin and adopted brother, Khrisanf Nikolaevich Abrikosov, was living with many fellow Russian political exiles, including at least one former member of the terrorist organization Narodnaya Volya, as part of the Tolstoyan commune in Croydon, Surrey.

 According to Richter, their friendship began during the first year at Girton and, by the second year, all seven girls were allowed to change their rooms and "decided to have quarters close to one another".

-Richter added, "As was customary at that time, we were photographed together."
-Richter alleges that all seven friendships, "lasted all our lives."
+During the fall of 1901, Anna Abrikosova shared with her Girton College friends her concern over the sufferings caused by the ongoing Russian famine to the peasants on her family's estate at Tarasovka.
+At the urging of her fellow students, Anna formed a famine relief fund to set up a soup kitchen at Tarasovka and, to help raising money, imported embroidered Russian peasant women's scarves.
+The female students at Girton sold the scarves to their families in return for donations to "the famine fund."